How does Your Art World support health and wellbeing?

 Both making art and looking at art can be good for you.
 Here’s how…

 Making art can help us emotionally.
 Children have told us that making art helps them when they feel angry or sad.
 Making art can help us make sense of things and express emotions that are hard to put into words.
-Sometimes, using our imagination can help us to forget our problems or to imagine different ways to deal with problems and find solutions.
+Sometimes, using our imagination can help us to forget our problems or to imagine solutions to our problems.
+Through art we can imagine a better world.

 Art is a safe space where we can experiment, take risks, fail and learn to fix our mistakes so we become resilient.
-Your Art World suggests processes to help you generate more than one idea, so when things go wrong you have other ideas to fall back on.
-Something might not work exactly how you planned to start with, but analysing what you did, experimenting and playing can lead to new insights, approaches and help build your confidence to try again.
+Your Art World suggests processes to help generate more than one idea, so when things go wrong we have other ideas to fall back on.
+Something might not work exactly how we planned to start with, but analysing what we did, experimenting and playing can lead to new insights and help build our confidence to try again.

 Art can also help us communicate important ideas – about health, about society, or about the planet.
 When we look at art we see the world through the eyes of the artist.
 Artists can show us a different point of view, make us think about things differently and they can even help change the way people think or act if their message is persuasive.